We Asked ChatGPT For Skincare Advice — Here’s What Happened

 There's ongoing dermatological research on blue light, but the thought made me consider preemptively folding blue-light protection in my skincare routine.
 Even if it turns out to be BS and my daily broad-spectrum sunscreen provides enough protection, better safe than sorry.
 I spend too much time in front of a screen!

 I added the last sentence as a test.
-I predicted that the AI would give me the common sunscreen names in UVA/UVB protection, like EltaMD, which I love.
+I predicted that the AI would give me the common sunscreen names in UVA/UVB protection, like EltaMD.
 However, when shopping, I am looking to support smaller brands, and I wanted the AI to pull recommendations I might not expect.

 AdvertisementADVERTISEMENT